 The ability to write well is a highly valued specialization.
 Students enrolled in Seaver College's creative writing degree program find careers writing and editing in publishing companies and magazines, corporations, government agencies, and the creative arts.
 For three decades creative writing has been an integral part of the literary arts community at Pepperdine University.
 Today our creative writing program is at the center of a large and active community on campus and Pepperdine is proudly one of a few select universities that offer the Bachelor of Arts in Creative Writing.

 Creative Writing Major (36-38 Units)

-Our creative writing program is designed for students desiring careers as professional writers.
+Our creative writing major is designed for students desiring careers as professional writers.
 During our sequential course of study, students develop their talents in fiction, poetry, and writing for screen and television.
 In addition, our students sharpen their verbal and critical skills and develop a professional attitude about their writing.